 Confocal scanning laser microscopy image of 72 hour

 U. parvum biofilms.
-Culture media was changed every 12 hours and adherent cells were then stained with (left) Syto9 or (right) Hoechst 33342 after a total of 72 hours.
+Adherent cells were then stained with (left) Syto9 or (right) Hoechst 33342 after a total of 72 hours.

 Invertebrate models of infection

 As part of my post-doctoral work I became interested in the use of invertebrates as a model for infection.
 Compared with mammalian models this system is cost effective, does not require specialised housing facilities and benefits from reduced ethical implications.
 These factors make the invertebrate model a feasible intermediate between